bendan365/csnats-wip/README.md

 ## Advanced Usage

-The Connection and Subscriber interfaces implement IDisposable, allowing a developer to use them in a using statement.
-Here all the code required to connect to a default server, receives and print ten messages, cleaning up when it's done.
+Connection and Subscriber objects implement IDisposable and can be created in a using statement.
+Here is all the code required to connect to a default server, receive ten messages, and clean up, unsubcribing and closing the connection when finished.

 ```C#
             using (IConnection c = new ConnectionFactory().Connect())